analytixncs/naviga-analytics-docs/README.md

 ## Assets in Docs

-From what I can see in my testing, anything you store in the **docs** directory can be accessed either by using markdown syntax or html.
+Anything you store in the **docs** directory can be accessed either by using markdown syntax or html.
 This means that you can create an images directory to store your images in and a videos directory to store videos in.
 For downloadable files you will want to use the Static method of storage.

-All files other than **Markdown** or **MDX** will be hashed and copied to the assets directory in the build folder.
-The other file types (images, pdfs, etc) will be stored in files that Docusaurus deems appropriate.
+All files other than **Markdown** or **MDX** will be **hashed** and copied to the assets directory in the build folder.
+The other file types (images, pdfs, etc) will be stored in folders that Docusaurus deems appropriate.
+For example, *mp4* files will be stored in a `media `directory, *tgz/zip* files will be stored in a `files` directory.
 We don't have to worry about where it stores the files as it will resolve that when building our HTML.

+> When referencing items always using a forward slash "/" to separate directories.
+If you deploy on Linux, "\\" will cause issues.

 **Markdown**